Search Results

 - Northwest Chch Anglican Parish

-Northwest ChCh Anglican Parish St Silas Church, Redwood, Christchurch and St David's Church, Belfast, Christchurch Church and Community Together making a difference We are believers in Jesus Christ.
+Northwest ChCh Anglican Parish St Silas Church, Redwood, Christchurch and St David's Church, Belfast, Christchurch Welcome to Northwest We are believers in Jesus Christ.
 His love is for all people.
-We invite you to join our community of faith, to share in fellowship, love and working together, in life's journey.
-Our Vision Loving God Loving Each Other Serving the Community Hi, I'm Victoria Askin Vicar of Northwest ChCh Parish Come and join our community - you are very welcome.
-Services Times WHAT we are About About Us We believe in God's love and compassion.
-He brings HOPE to all; LOVE to all, PEACE and JOY....
-Read on...
-Activities for all...
-We have lots of opportunities and activities for a variety of ages.
+We invite you to join our community of faith, to share in fellowship and working together in life's journey.
+Our Vision Loving God Loving Each Other Serving the Community Services Times - January Activities and Groups for All We have lots of opportunities and activities for a variety of ages.
 Would you like to know more about our services or groups that interest you ....
 Read on...
-I would like to ask about..
+I Would Like to Ask ...
 It's okay to have questions and we hope to encourage you to feel reassured in your seeking.
 We have many different ways to help you find your belonging place....
 Read on...

 - Northwest ChCh Parish | Contact

 Anglican Parish, with churches in Redwood and Belfast, Christchurch Finding faith We know there are many people who have questions about Faith, and have never walked into a church, or had any experience of belonging to a Christian community.
 Stepping towards this is your first step in discovering a new life pathway, and if you have questions, we are happy to help answer some of these questions.
 We look forward to meeting you and journeying together.
-Contact Us Vicar: Rev. Victoria Askin 022 126 7885 Parish Office 237 Main North Road, Redwood, Christchurch 8051 P: 03 352-1366 Peoples Warden: C Eaton 0274411490 Vicar's Warden: J Lipsys For more information please use this form.
-Office 9.30am to 12.30pm Weekdays on 03 352 1366.
-Submit Thanks for submitting!
+Contact Us Please Note: Office will reopen on 26 January 2026.
+Vicar: Rev. Victoria Askin Parish Office 237 Main North Road, Redwood, Christchurch 8051 P: 03 352-1366 Peoples Warden: C Eaton Vicar's Warden: J Lipsys For emergency accommodation please contact City Mission: Ph 03 365 0635 or email https://www.citymission.org.nz/contact Please use this form to contact us.
+Office 9.30am to 12.30pm Weekdays on 03 352 1366 Submit Thanks for submitting!
 Venue Hire St Silas Church welcomes those celebrating special occasions, such as weddings, accommodating upto 130 guests, for the service and/or offering use of the Hall for refreshments afterwards.
 St Silas also welcomes those families farewelling loved ones on their final journey.
 The Auditorium has a modern audio visual setup with a Data Projector and screen in fixed position.
 The Tech Desk supports a 16 Channel Sound mixing desk, with options for playing DVD music or Online music through speakers.
 There are multiple microphones available.
 The Hall and Small Meeting Room The Hall is suitable for a variety of activities.
 It is used for functions, sports groups e.g. 1 badminton court, table tennis, dance activities such as line dancing, and other functions such as quiz nights, and social events.
 There are 8-10 round tables and chairs for seating.
 The Kitchen is connected through a door and servery hatch.
 While not a commercial kitchen, it is well equipped with table place setting for 80, a zip, a steriliser, modern pie warmer, oven and microwave.
 The small meeting room is suitable for up to 20 people, with comfortable corner sofa, TV and HDMI connection available.
 St Davids Church, Belfast St Davids Church was built in 1903 with a beautiful wooden structure.
 The church has seating for approximately 80, with wooden pews for seating.
 A full refurbishment with new carpet, lighting, and other features was completed in 2020.
 The complex is wheelchair accessible and there is a carpark behind the complex.
 Inside View There is a modern audio visual setup with a large TV front and back.
 The Tech Desk supports a 6 Channel Mixer, with 4 microphones linked thru a snake, and one handheld wifi microphone.
 The Tech Desk allows setup of laptop to project both to front and back.
 An electric piano, music stands and other gear is also available.
 Inside the church The setting offers a beautiful and serene atmosphere for a variety of gatherings.
 For more information about the background of St Davids, please see our other Heritage pages on this site.

 - Northwest ChCh Parish | St David's Belfast